↓

 Lyricist career of a man from yesteryear

 It might still be possible.
 But my guess is, it’s rare.
 And I mean it’s rare for a person to have a lyricist career anymore.
 Especially since actual lyrics, with solid meter and rhyme.
-But something I shared yesterday led … Read the rest
+But something I shared yesterday led … The rest of the story…

 Posted in Deuteronomy, James, Jeremiah, music history | Tagged Christian hymns, music history, old hymn